-- 6.3 All Fees Due Upon Termination.
+6.3 All Fees Due Upon Termination.
 Upon the termination of this Agreement, all fees pursuant to Schedule "B" shall accrue and be paid to Contractor up to the date of termination.
-Payment shall be made as soon as the amount due is determined. - 6.4 Run-out Reports.
+Payment shall be made as soon as the amount due is determined.

+6.4 Run-out Reports.
 Upon termination by either party and upon remittance to Contractor of the amount due it pursuant to Paragraph 6.3 hereof, Contractor may, within 120 days after the date of termination, or, if applicable, within 120 days after the end of any run out period for which Contractor is providing services, prepare and deliver to the Plan Sponsor and Administrator an accounting and report of the financial status of the Plan.
-This provision does not limit Paragraph 6.6, and Contractor does not warrant that this accounting will be final, because providers or networks providing services pursuant to the Plan sometimes submit claims or charges after this period.
-Contractor, at the time of the accounting, shall also return to the Plan Sponsor any funds advanced to Contractor on behalf of the Plan, which were not used to pay Plan expenses or used otherwise in accordance with this Agreement.
-Contractor may also provide run-out reports to the Plan Sponsor and Administrator for a fee, as set forth in Schedule A. - 6.5 Notice to Plan Participants.
-Upon termination by either party, the Plan Sponsor and/or Administrator shall immediately notify all Plan participants and/or beneficiaries of the termination and its effect upon them. - 6.6 Post-Termination Responsibility of the Plan Sponsor and Administrator.
+This provision does not limit Paragraph 6.6, and Contractor does not warrant that this accounting will be final, because providers or networks providing services pursuant to the Plan Sponsor any funds advanced to Contractor, at the time of the accounting, shall also return to the Plan Sponsor any funds advanced to Contractor on behalf of the Plan, which were not used to pay Plan expenses or used otherwise in accordance with this Agreement.
+Contractor may also provide run-out reports to the Plan Sponsor and Administrator for a fee, as set forth in Schedule A.

+6.5 Notice to Plan Participants.
+Upon termination by either party, the Plan Sponsor and/or Administrator shall immediately notify all Plan participants and/or beneficiaries of the termination and its effect upon them.

+6.6 Post-Termination Responsibility of the Plan Sponsor and Administrator.
 Upon termination by either party, the Plan Sponsor and/or Administrator shall be fully liable for any covered benefits for which claims arose prior to termination but which were not paid prior to termination.
 If Contractor is contractually obligated to a third party to pay for such claims, the Plan Sponsor and/or Administrator will reimburse Contractor for the full amount paid within 30 days of notification of the payment.
-Furthermore, if the Contractor is tasked to adjudicate claims incurred prior to the termination date but received after the termination of this Agreement the Plan Sponsor and/or Administrator will pay the Contractor three months administration fees.
-The Plan Sponsor and/or Administrator's obligation to reimburse Contractor for payments made on such claims will continue until 30 months after termination of the Agreement.
+Furthermore, if the Contractor is tasked to adjudicate claims incurred prior to the termination date but received after the termination of this Agreement the Plan Sponsor and/or Administrator's obligation to reimburse Contractor for payments made on such claims will continue until 30 months after termination of the Agreement.